Kraisie/SeriesTracker/README.md

 * Filter every season or episode that has 0/null in its epNumber/seasonNumber
 * Sort series after percentage of completion
 * Fixed `inc` and `dec`
+* Add amount of wasted time (Info-Table)
+* Description of series to Info-Table